Skip to content

 }

-• ex: UserLog::limit(10000)->distinct('user_id') - will run a term aggregation on the first 10000 records returned by the query
+• ex: UserLog::limit(10000)->distinct('user_id') - will run a term aggregation on all records and return the top 10,000 ordered by doc_count desc

 Retrieves All the unique combinations of status and log_code of users logged in the last 30 days